 There are also non-economic car accident damages.
 They are typically harder to quantify, but you still can get compensation for them:

 If you have any questions about automobile accidents in Georgia, please don’t hesitate to call us today.
 We have prior experience handling claims for insurance companies, so we know how to protect you and your family.
 Now, we are proud to help and serve individuals and their families after they have been hurt in a car accident.
 Simply put, we will fight for you every step of the way.

 It is important to know that there are timelines for filing these cases.
 If you are going to file a personal injury lawsuit against a negligent driver, you must do so within two years from the date of the incident.
 Because insurance settlement negotiations can drag on, it is important to keep this two-year deadline in mind so that you do not miss an opportunity to secure your compensation.

-At Kevin Patrick Law, our Atlanta car accident attorneys are ready to investigate your crash and get to work securing the compensation listed above.
-You can contact us for a free consultation by clicking here or by calling (404) 566-5880.
-Do not speak to the insurance carrier until you have discussed your case with one of our experienced attorneys.
-We will protect your settlement.
+At Kevin Patrick Law, Kevin is an Atlanta car accident attorney and ready to investigate your crash and get to work.
+You can contact Kevin for a free consultation by clicking here or by calling (404) 566-5880.
+Do not speak to the insurance carrier until you have discussed your case with an experienced attorney, like Kevin Patrick.
+He will protect your settlement.